Debra Joy Groesser, President/CEO • Cheryl St. John, Vice President • Don Groesser, National Treasurer

 Warmest greetings to you all!
 It is a tremendous honor to serve as your CEO/President, and I am sincerely humbled and grateful to the AIS board and founders for the confidence and trust that they have placed in me and my husband Don, your national treasurer.
 I'm very much looking forward to another exciting year and to meeting as many of you as possible!
 AIS is a successful, highly respected art organization, carrying out the mission of promoting the appreciation of impressionism.

 AIS could not survive without the dedication of our board, officers, founders and volunteers.
-I want to especially thank Cheryl St John, our Vice President again this year, Cindy Baron and Bill Davidson, our 2017 Show Co-Chairs, Vanessa Rothe, our educational director, Becky Joy, our social media coordinator, Stephanie Amato, our creative director and (designer of our new website!), and our newest board member, Doreen St John.
+I want to especially thank Cheryl St John, our Vice President again this year, Vanessa Rothe, our educational director, and Doreen St John, our secretary and newsletter editor.
 We also thank all of our volunteers who work so hard to make our exhibitions possible.
 If you would like to be involved, please send us an email or give us a call!

-We are so pleased to hold our inaugural AIS Impressions Small Works Showcase this year in March at Randy Higbee Gallery in Costa Mesa, CA. This will be an annual juried show, in addition to our big National Juried Exhibition in the fall (this year Sept.
-28-Oct 29th at Montgomery-Lee Fine Art in Park City, Utah).
-We are proud to offer many demos, lectures and programs for our members in conjunction with each of these exhibitions, most at no extra charge for members, along with oustanding workshops at a reduced cost for members.
+We are so pleased to hold our 3rd Annual AIS Impressions Small Works Showcase this year at Crooked Tree Arts Center in Petoskey, Michigan from June 1-August 31.
+And we are thrilled to mark our milestone 20th Annual National Juried Exhibition this year at the historic Salmagundi Club in New York City.
+We hope you will join us there to celebrate with us!
+We are proud to offer many demos, lectures and programs for our members in conjunction with each of these exhibitions, most at no extra charge for members, along with outstanding workshops at a reduced cost for members.
 We hope you will take advantage of these member benefits!

 Finally, for those of you who don't know me, let me quickly introduce myself.
 I live in Ralston, Nebraska, a suburb of Omaha.
 My husband, Don, is serving his sixth four-year term as Mayor of our city.
 As you might expect, we are very involved in our community and enjoying serving.
 We have five grown children and seven grandchildren.
 I paint portraits and landscapes in oils, and am especially passionate about plein air painting.